pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2024-09-11-pb-choc-cookie.md

 - pb2
 - pbfit
 - powdered peanut butter
 Description: Delicious cookies made from a base of beans, dates, and natural peanut butter!
 These are a variation of my <a href="/recipes/chocolate-chip-date-cookies">Chocolate Chip Date Cookies</a>, with added peanut butter and powdered peanut butter for that delicious peanut butter and chocolate combination.
 They're sugar free, oil free, and gluten free.
 They can be vegan too if you like (swap the milk for water).
 If you're more of a chocoholic than a Reese's fan, you should also check out my <a href="/recipes/double-chocolate-date-cookies">Double Chocolate Date Cookies</a>.
+Or if you're more of a mint fan, you can make my <a href="/recipes/mint-chocolate-chip-date-cookies">Mint Chocolate Chip Date Cookies</a>.
 Or make them all and taste test them to see which ones you like the best!
 Instructions:
 - Preheat your oven to 350F, and line a cookie sheet with parchment paper<br><br>